geyang/params-proto/README.md

 Your Python IDEs work very hard on static code analysis to intelligently make you more productive, and the "parameter hell" breaks all of that.

 In your ML project, you want to avoid using dictionaries or opaque argparse definitions as much as you can.
 You want to write those parameters **declaratively** instead.
-This way, your IDE can actually help you navigate through-out layers of function calls.
+This way, your IDE can actually help you navigate through those layers of function calls.

 ## Writing documentation as uhm..., man page?

 `Params-Proto` exposes your argument namespace's doc string as the usage note.
 For users of your code, there is no better help than the one that comes with the script itself!

-With `params-proto`, your help is only one `-h` away :)
+> With `params-proto`, your help is only one `-h` away :)

-Your code becomes the documentation.
+And **Your code becomes the documentation.**

 ## Why Use Params_Proto Instead of Click or Argparse?